microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-sdk-plugin.md

 }
 ```

+With `CreateProcessorCore` implemented, our plugin is done and ready to use!

 # Video Walkthrough

 A video tutorial of making a simple SDK plugin can be found in the [SQL plugin sample](../../samples/SqlPlugin).

 # Next Steps

-Now that we've seen how to create a simple SDK plugin, let us learn how to create a data-processing pipeline
+Now that we've seen how to create a simple SDK plugin, let's see how we could have created this same plugin with the data-processing pipeline framework.
-within the plugins you create.
 Continue reading at [Using the SDK/Creating a Data-Processing Pipeline](./Creating-a-pipeline.md)